zcash/zips/draft-noamchom67-manufacturing-consent.rst

 scientific activities within the meaning of Section 501(c)(3).

-This proposal also introduces the benefit of a non-USA based entity (FPF) as the administer of block subsidies to two organizations that are also non-USA based (Qedit and ZecHub).
+This proposal also introduces the benefit of a non-USA based entity (FPF) as the administrator for block subsidies to two organizations that are also non-USA based (Qedit and ZecHub).
 USA based regulatory risk continues to (negatively) impact the Zcash project, which has been predominantly based in the USA.